 Becoming, by Michelle Obama (★★★★★)

 If you thought you loved and respected Michelle Obama before, you’ll discover a whole new appreciation for her after reading Becoming.
-Memoirs of political figures are often dry and boring, but Mrs. Obama’s recollection of her life reads so smoothly, as if she’s just sitting down with you for a chat.
+Memoirs of political figures are often dry and boring to me, but Mrs. Obama’s recollection of her life reads so smoothly, as if she’s just sitting down with you for a chat.
 I read a review that described her chapter about falling in love with her husband as a romance novel, and I really agree with that stance — it was hot!
 The focus on her relationship was the highlight of the book for me, but as a whole, the story is the insightful dose of kindness and sanity we all need right now.

 I never really thought to put myself in the Obamas’ shoes until I read about their White House journey here.
 What they achieved was phenomenal, and it’s even more mind-boggling to consider the Obama presidency and how the family handled it compared to that of the current administration.
 If you consider yourself a slightly anal perfectionist, I definitely recommend Becoming and Mrs. Obama’s take on how she grew into who she is today.

 I’ll Be There For You: The One About Friends, by Kelsey Miller (★★★★☆)

 This is actually a 4.5-star read.
 Miller’s book studies the history of Friends, from its origin story to the lasting impact it still has on TV and people today.
 It tackles the contract disputes that arose during the show’s 10-year run, critiques its depictions of LGBT characters and people of color, and tries to summarize why this show worked so well at that particular time.
 I’m such a sucker for books covering a certain genre of movies or TV, and this one didn’t disappoint!